 Why Anti Cheats Walk Your Call Stack

-Cheat development moves steadily toward manual mapping, direct syscalls, and kernel mode execution.
-These techniques avoid leaving traditional artifacts in memory, but they do not eliminate the call stack.
-Anti cheats need a detection primitive that does not rely on finding injected code through module enumeration or signature matching.
-Stack walking fills that role. secret.club’s 2020 reverse engineering of BattlEye’s shellcode and multiple independent analyses of EAC’s kernel driver form the public evidence base for the detection mechanisms described here.
+Cheat development has migrated toward manual mapping, direct syscalls, and kernel mode execution.
+These techniques strip away the traditional artifacts that module enumeration and memory scanning rely on, but none of them erase the call stack.
+Anti cheats need a detection primitive that persists even when injected code leaves no loader entry, no disk footprint, and no hooked function.
+Stack walking provides exactly that.
+The public evidence base for the mechanisms described here draws primarily from secret.club’s 2020 reverse engineering of BattlEye’s shellcode and from independent analyses of EAC’s kernel driver behavior.

-On x86, stack unwinding follows frame pointer chains: walk EBP, read the saved EBP, repeat.
-Windows x64 abandons that model entirely.
-Every function in a Portable Executable (PE) image has a RUNTIME_FUNCTION entry in the .pdata section that statically describes its stack layout:
+x86 stack unwinding follows frame pointer chains: read the saved EBP, follow it to the previous frame, repeat.
+Windows x64 replaces this entirely with metadata-driven unwinding.
+Every non-leaf function compiled into a Portable Executable (PE) image has a corresponding RUNTIME_FUNCTION entry stored in the .pdata section.
+This entry statically describes the function’s stack layout at compile time.
+Leaf functions that never modify non-volatile registers or touch RSP do not need one.

 typedef struct _RUNTIME_FUNCTION {